minprog/programmeren-ik/quality aspects/10 scope/scope.md

 ## Global variables

 Global variables, variables that are kept around for the entirety of your program, can make your code a nightmare to debug and understand.
-Especially so if that global variable changes!
+Especially so if the value in that global variable changes!
 Take this program:

     int answer = 42;